cookiecutter/cookiecutter-django/README.rst

     $ git remote add origin git@github.com:pydanny/redditclone.git
     $ git push -u origin master

 Now take a look at your repo.
+Don't forget to carefully look at the generated README.
 Awesome, right?

 It's time to write the code!!!